pfoo/ifconfig.io/README.md

 ## What's new in this branch ?
 * Uses MaxMind GeoLite2 (via https://github.com/oschwald/maxminddb-golang) in order to provide GeoIP Country and ASN.
-* use real protocol if running behind a proxy
+* Show real protocol if running behind a proxy

 ## README